 Too much sensory input increases my stress level, so I'm working hard on "no multitasking."
 Call me a recovering multitasker.
 I've discovered that it takes a lot of discipline to break the habit, so much in fact, that sometimes I have to be content with "less multitasking."
 But it's a start.

-Note: The theme of this article is expanded on in Chapter 8 ("Tools for Sharpening Your Mindfulness Skills") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: The theme of this article is expanded on in my books How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015) and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013)